 We didn’t get serious about paying off debt until 2017.
-Up to that point we were living the standard American lifestyle of buying things on credit and making payments–even when we had the money to just pay cash.
+Up to that point, we were living the standard American lifestyle of buying things on credit and making payments–even when we had the money to just pay cash.

 So when we moved into our RV 3 years ago it was not with the intention of saving money.
-In fact, we purchased a very large Fifth Wheel (44’ Heartland Cyclone Toyhauler) and truck (Chevy 3500 HD) brand new and essentially traded our $2,300 house payment with RV/truck payment and campground fees.
+In fact, we purchased a very large Fifth Wheel (44’ Heartland Cyclone Toyhauler) and a truck (Chevy 3500 HD) brand new and essentially traded our $2,300 house payment with RV/truck payment and campground fees.

 Watch the video below for additional tips!